Brewers vs. Rockies Player Props Betting Odds

 |1

-- Elias Diaz has six doubles, three home runs, seven walks and 13 RBI (29 total hits).
+- Kris Bryant has four doubles, four home runs, 10 walks and 10 RBI (32 total hits).

-- Diaz enters this game looking to extend his three-game hit streak.
-During his last five outings he is hitting .333 with a double, a home run, three walks and two RBI.
+- Bryant has picked up a hit in two straight games.
+During his last five outings he is hitting .278 with a home run, a walk and three RBI.

 |Opponent